-It provides funding for projects that enhance the cultural, aesthetic, historic, and environmental aspects of the intermodal transportation system.
-The program can assist in funding projects that create bicycle and pedestrian facilities, restore historic transportation buildings, convert abandoned railway corridors to pedestrian trails, mitigate highway runoff, and other transportation related enhancements.
+TAP funds projects that enhance the cultural, aesthetic, historic, and environmental aspects of the system.
+The program funds projects that create bicycle and pedestrian facilities, restore historic transportation buildings, convert abandoned railway corridors to pedestrian trails, and mitigate highway runoff.

 View map in full screen or on mobile device